2020 Bradford High School Class of ‘61 Scholarship Awards

 Scholarships are for seniors from Kenosha’s Mary D. Bradford High School who plan to pursue a two-year or four-year college or university degree at an accredited Wisconsin institution as a full-time student.

-Bradford High School students with a Grade Point Average (GPA) of 2.75 or above should apply.
+Bradford High School students with a Grade Point Average (GPA) of 2.75 – 3.5 should apply.

 Award Term and Amount